Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Introduction

 The rest of this paper is structured as follows.
-Section~\ref{section: problem formulation} presents the MDP formulation and the policy gradient optimization problem.
-Section~\ref{section: landscape} outlines the definition and properties of the KŁ condition and identifies several easily verifiable conditions required to ensure the KŁ condition of the policy gradient optimization problem.
-In Section~\ref{section: tabular MDPs} and \ref{section: LQR}, we validate the KŁ condition for the policy gradient optimization problem of the entropy-regularized tabular MDPs and the LQR problem, respectively.
-Sections~\ref{section: inventory system} and \ref{section: cash balance} establish the KŁ condition for policy gradient optimization problems of the inventory system with Markov-modulated demands and the stochastic cash balance problem, respectively.
-Utilizing the KŁ condition, we provide the first sample complexity results for these settings in the literature.
+Section~\ref{section: problem formulation} presents the MDP formulation and the policy optimization problem.
+Section~\ref{section: landscape} outlines the definition and properties of the P{\L}K condition and identifies structural conditions required to ensure the P{\L}K condition of the policy optimization.
+In Sections~\ref{section: tabular MDPs} and~\ref{section: LQR}, we verify that the policy optimization for entropy-regularized tabular MDPs and LQR, respectively, satisfy the P{\L}K condition.
+Sections~\ref{section: inventory system} and \ref{section: cash balance} establish the P{\L}K condition for the policy optimization of the inventory system with Markov-modulated demand and the stochastic cash balance problem, respectively.
+Utilizing the P{\L}K condition, we provide the first sample complexity results for these settings in the literature.
+Section~\ref{sec: numerical exp} presents numerical experiments benchmarking policy gradient methods on operations models against established algorithms from the literature.
+The results demonstrate that policy gradient methods achieve strong solution quality and remain computationally efficient.